 6. Look for disconnected ducts.
 If your ducts are outside of the conditioned space in your home, check to see if anything has come loose.
 Fixing a supply duct that’s sending all its cool air to the attic or crawl space (as shown below) can have an immediate impact on your comfort.
 This problem is more common than you may think.

 Other tips for keeping cool

-8. Use a window air conditioner.
-If you've done everything above and your home is still uncomfortably hot, installing a window unit AC could give you just enough extra cooling to help you make it throught the heat wave.
+8. Use a window air conditioner or a portable AC.
+If you’ve done everything above and your home is still uncomfortably hot, installing a window unit or bringing in a portable AC could give you just enough extra cooling to help you make it through the heat wave.
 I know.
 I know.
-They're ugly and noisy and may be against the rules where you live.
+They’re ugly and noisy and may be against the rules where you live.
 They use more power, which adds to the strain on the electricity grid, and may contribute more to global warming.
-Still, if you've got an energy efficient home with a right-sized air conditioner, this could be the best way to handle those heat waves when temperatures go well above what your central air conditioner was designed for.
-It's a much better solution than installing an oversized system just so you have enough capacity to handle the extreme heat events.
+Still, if you’ve got an energy efficient home with a right-sized air conditioner, this could be the best way to handle those heat waves when temperatures go well above what your central air conditioner was designed for.
+It’s a much better solution than installing an oversized system just so you have enough capacity to handle the extreme heat events.
 A more expensive and permanent alternative to the window unit would be a ductless mini-split heat pump.

-If your air conditioner repair company suggests replacing your unit with a larger one to deal with heat waves, be wary.
-Air conditioners don't dehumidify well if they don't have long runtimes, and remember that heat waves don't last forever and we don't have bad ones every year.
-If your AC can't keep up when it's hotter than normal outside, use the advice above to make it through.
+If your AC can’t keep up when it’s hotter than normal outside, use the advice above to help get through the crisis.
 Your home will be more comfortable and efficient for it even when the temperatures return to normal.